kubecost/docs/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-cur-setup.md

 }
 ```

-Provide the following values to this file, then save the file for future use:

-- `projectID` is the AWS payer account number where the CUR is located and where the Kubecost primary cluster is running.
-- `athenaWorkgroup` will be `primary` when following this guide.

-Following this guide, you will be able to generate the remaining other values.
+Update `athenaWorkgroup` to `primary`, then save the file and close it.
+The remaining values will be obtained during this tutorial.

-### Step 1: Create a CUR Export (and wait 24 hours)
+### Step 2: Create a CUR Export (and wait 24 hours)

 Follow the [AWS documentation](https://docs.aws.amazon.com/cur/latest/userguide/cur-create.html) to create a CUR export using the settings below.